Dental Implants

 What Are the Health Hazards of Missing Teeth?

 When one or more teeth are lost, the bone that supported those teeth suddenly loses the usual stimulation it received from chewing and biting.
 The body responds to this lack of stimulation by beginning to break down the bone in this area, a process called “resorption.”
-As bone mass is lost in the area, this loss can affect the stability of neighboring teeth.
+As bone mass is lost in the area, this loss can affect the stability of neighboring teeth, which can cause issues for your oral health.
 Ultimately, this section of your jaw can lose so much mass that it collapses inward.
 Bone fracture is another possibility.
+These outcomes can have debilitating effects on your overall well-being.

 Teeth begin to shift and the shape of a person’s face can even change.
 When many teeth are missing, a person will often begin to look older as the lower part of the face begins to shrink.
 It can become harder for a person to speak clearly.
 And of course, eating becomes more difficult when teeth are missing.
 When food can’t be properly chewed, a person may miss out on some of the nutritional value of the food they eat.